GovTechSG/mcf-devops-checkin/README.md

 ## Task

-Create a `Dockerfile` in the `./build` directory according to your best practices.
+Create a `Dockerfile` in the `./build` directory according to any best practices you may know about.

 ## Deliverable